Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Groundbreaking Report Gives Us a Glimpse of the US Military’s Gigantic Carbon Footprint

-So, to free the jurisdiction of property rights from coercive, statist control will finally meet the need for justice, since free market processes reflect a win/win respect for property rights.
-As individual rights are understood and respected, mutually beneficial interactions can be fostered.
+So, to free the nature of property rights from coercive, statist control will finally meet the need for justice as well as enable ecological health and harmony.
+Unlike governmental processes, free-market processes reflect a win/win respect for property rights.
+As individual rights are understood and respected, countless mutually beneficial interactions can be fostered, and this enables a clean and healthy environment to be fully realized.

-Freedom for humans comes with major constraints, first as a helpless baby and then as an uneducated child.
-Upon being further schooled as teenagers, each of us is required to constrain our behavior in the adult world, in order to get along with others.
-This is why we have governments and laws.
-As Harvard professor Steven Pinker and many other intellectuals note, law enforcement quells people’s tendency to engage in violent conflict, and it administers punishments for criminals according to necessary and just procedures.
+Freedom for a human being comes with major constraints, first as a helpless baby and then as an uneducated child.
+After much schooling and becoming a teenager, each of us is required to constrain our behavior in the adult world, in order to get along with others.
+This is why we have governments and laws, after all.
+As Harvard professor Steven Pinker and many other intellectuals have noted, governmental law enforcement quells people’s tendency to engage in violent conflict, and it administers punishments for criminals according to necessary-and-just procedures.
 Criminals must pay their debt to society through fines and incarceration for properly determined lengths of time.
+While the details can get messy and injustices can sometimes happen, the American Republic is based on sound principles.

-Perhaps some of the above notions have lost more popular appeal after experiencing the politics of law enforcement during a pandemic, as well as the mass protests of police forces following the death of George Floyd in Minneapolis.
+Perhaps some of the above notions have lost more popular appeal after experiencing the politics of law enforcement during a pandemic as well as the mass protests of police forces after the death of George Floyd in Minneapolis.
 Freedom is a concept synonymous with rights.
 It only applies and makes sense within society, when interacting with people.
-We are indeed born and raised in families first in a condition of utter dependency, and then we grow into various conditions of interdependency, eventually including independence.
+We are indeed born and reared in families first in a condition of utter dependency.
+We mature into various conditions of interdependency, eventually meeting our need for independence.

-As we mature into adulthood, to the extent that we are physically and mentally able, we assume independent responsibility for our own lives and well-being.
-We are free to develop our independence, psychologically and intellectually (assuming we live in a society that respects free speech and free press).
+As we mature into adulthood, to the extent that we are physically and mentally able, we can take responsibility for our own lives and well-being.
+We can develop our independence, psychologically (assuming we have the resourcefulness), intellectually (assuming we live in a society that respects free speech and free press), and financially (assuming sufficient opportunities exist).
+All those assumptions reflect the fact that freedom is a vital need.
 As social creatures, we have interpersonal needs for connection, love, support, meaning, purpose, and play (among many others), so we tend to flourish in various interdependent contexts: families and other close and intimate relationships (friends and lovers); companies and organizations; associations, clubs, and teams; and, online with persons and groups around the world.

-As noted, an overtly unfree society has existed since at least the advent of governments—really, any gangs of aggression that emerge from the Red stage of organization (as well as the Infrared and Magenta stages preceding it).
-As also noted, freedom for individuals is sacrificed by edicts and threats of “authorities,” which rely on rationalizations for using power-over strategies (“You might behave badly, so we don’t trust your free choices.”).
-In this coercive matrix, the jobs of cops, jailers, judges, attorneys, and politicians are considered normal.
-Hardly anyone articulates what constitutes an actual rights-violation, and hardly any teachers and professors explain the spectrum of false, state-declared “crimes.”
-To disrupt this tragic cycle, adults need to fundamentally question the status-quo notions of “law” and “justice.”
+As mentioned, overtly unfree societies have existed since at least the advent of governments with civilization.
+Any gangs of aggression, which emerge from the Red stage of organization (as well as Infrared and Magenta stages preceding it), sacrifice freedom.
+As also noted, edicts and threats by “authorities” rely on rationalizations for using power-over strategies: “You might behave badly (i.e., contrary to our desires), so we don’t permit such freedom.”
+In such a milieu, the coercive jobs of cops, jailers, judges, attorneys, and politicians are considered normal.
+If they were to articulate what constitutes an actual rights-violation, then they’d discover that most of what they do (especially the way they do it) falls into that category.
+Unfortunately, since they’re mainly in the Amber stage, hardly any teachers and professors explain the spectrum of state-declared “crimes,” which are made-up fictions with no actual victims.
+Of course, to disrupt this tragic cycle, adults need to fundamentally question the status-quo notions of “law” and “justice.”

-Nations, states, counties, cities, and towns are fair, established aspects of governmental jurisdiction, each with valid organizations to make, enforce, and adjudicate laws.
+Nations, states, counties, cities, and towns are fair, established domains of governmental jurisdiction, each with valid frameworks to make, enforce, and adjudicate laws.
 They ensure safety, equality, and maintenance of community infrastructure.
-Basically, since governments are objective determiners and legitimizers of private property rights, they undergird commerce.
-Without them, the marketplace would hardly exist.
+Basically, since governments are the determiners and legitimizers of private property rights, they undergird commerce.
+Without them, the marketplace as we know it would hardly exist.

-Under the reign of democracies and republics, governments (of, by, and for the people) are authorized to regulate activities in the marketplace, including personal choices (e.g., prohibitions on use of dangerous substances and restrictions on various harmful behaviors).
+Under the reign of democracies and republics, governments (of, by, and for the people) are authorized to regulate activities in the marketplace, including personal choices (e.g., prohibitions on use of dangerous substances and restrictions on various harmful behaviors (including self-harm)).
 Concerned people vote in communities among constituents and interest groups.
-A system of checks and balances in representative, democratic government protects minority groups and enables all this social and economic complexity to function properly.
-Sure, it can be difficult and problematic sometimes, even confusing and quite messy, but it’s the best, time-tested political system.
+A system of checks and balances protects minority groups and enables all this social and economic complexity to function properly.
+Sure, it can be difficult and problematic sometimes, even confusing and unpleasant, but it’s still the best, time-tested political system we have.

-The power of eminent domain is an important part of the U.S. Constitution, authorizing just takings for public uses, which are necessary sometimes (e.g., roadways).
-Moreover, regarding movement of products, services, and people, governments have the right to inspect and allow or disallow things being shipped and persons seeking to travel across state and national borders (including private property within those borders), according to the authority of Immigration and Customs Enforcement, national sovereignty, and the desires of voting citizens and society.
+Relatedly, the power of eminent domain is an important part of the U.S. Constitution, authorizing just takings for public uses, which are necessary sometimes (e.g., roadways).
+Moreover, regarding movement of products, services, and people, governments have the right to inspect and restrict things being shipped as well as persons trying to cross state and national borders (including private property within those borders), according to the authority of Immigration and Customs Enforcement, national sovereignty, and the desires of voting citizens and society.

-As an extension of self-ownership, only property rights are valid and legitimate, because only individuals and their choices exist—no matter the size of the society or number of individuals and groups.
-To reiterate, “public property” is a contradiction in terms.
-Therefore, no so-called government on Earth has legitimate jurisdiction, since the individuals who are part of this organization do not actually own the property that they claim to rule—nor have they engaged in voluntary association with various property owners to provide legitimate justice services via contractual arrangements, as reputable companies and groups will do in a free marketplace.
+To reiterate, “public property” is a contradiction in terms, and “private property” is a redundancy.
+Therefore, no group of individuals calling themselves “government” can have legitimate jurisdiction over other people and their property—since the ones who are part of a coercive organization do not actually own the property that they claim to rule, nor have they engaged in voluntary trade with various property owners to provide legitimate justice services via consensual, contractual arrangements (as reputable companies and groups will do in a free marketplace).
+Integration of this basic but typically unrecognized truth can foster a principled society in which people treat each other in a voluntary fashion.

-However, an actually free city or region would not come with the monopolistic aspects of a single owner/operator, but rather would honor people’s freedom to contract and not to contract with anyone offering justice services and assorted utilities, and people would be free to come and go as they please, according to their voluntary relations with residents and businesses, thereby maximizing choice and commerce.
+Regarding a proprietary city or region (such as what’s explained in the book Free Private Cities by Titus Gebel), the owner/operators’ property rights of course enable establishing contractual arrangements with people who seek to occupy this private area for purposes of living and commerce.
+Varying levels of services and restrictions would likely be involved, especially regarding prospective movers.
+However, an actually free city or region would not come with these monopolistic aspects of a single owner/operator, but rather would honor people’s freedom to contract and not to contract with anyone offering justice services and assorted utilities.
+And, rights-respecting people would be free to come and go as they please, according to their voluntary relations with residents and businesses, thereby maximizing choice and commerce.

-Passports and visas are both statist terms and coercive impositions.
-Being rooted in collectivistic fears and distrust, they have no place in a free world.
+Passports and visas are of course coercive, statist impositions.
+They are clearly rooted in prejudices, collectivistic fears, arbitrary control issues, and distrust.
+As such, they have no place in a free world.
 Here’s an apropos response by John Lee to the argument for visa restrictions based on property rights:

 But if I want to host a foreign person in my home, you need a better reason than ‘But they’re not from this country!’ to order my friend deported.
 What happened to my property rights?